 There are many sexually-transmitted diseases that roam the earth today.
 They are known to trigger various harm and damage to anybody that they strike.
 Because of that, everyone is warned to be careful with everything that they do.

 Information about these prevalent STDs is important so that people can know what to avoid and how to protect themselves.
-Thus, let me share some of the most common and widespread STDs today and how you would know if you are inflected with them.
+Thus, let me share some of the most common and widespread STDs today and how you would know if you are infected with them.

 The first STD is called Chlamydia and is caused by the Chlamydia trachomatis.
 This is the principal causative substance of infectious blindness throughout the world.
 These are similar to gonorrhea, in relation to their contagious nature and signs and symptoms which include burning sensation when urinating, inflammation in the genital region, frequent urination, and so on.
 Around four million women are afflicted by this disease in America alone.
 Therefore, once you notice any of the symptoms, get tested for Chlamydia right away to get the right kind of treatment solution.

 Next, we have the std called gonorrhea.
 Gonorrhea is a result of bacterium known as Neisseria gonorrhoeae and is the second biggest STD found in the States.
 This disease appears thoroughly in the eyes, throat, and rectum.
 It is discovered that over a million females are infected in America alone, and they are frequently prone to yet another STD called Chlamydia.
-In virtually one half of the afflicted female populace, there are not a single signs perceived in the beginning of this disease.
+In virtually one half of the afflicted female populace, there are not single signs perceived in the beginning of this disease.
 Indicators, if located, frequently include a yellowish vaginal discharge, burning sensation whilst urinating, redness and soreness of the vagina, and frequent urination.
 If this health problem is not taken care of, it might cause a crucial pelvic infection with swelling of the fallopian tubes and ovaries.

-The third STD is known as syphilis and it is given rise to because of spirochetal bacterium, also referred to as Treponema pallidum, which propagates via sexual contact.
+The third STD is known as syphilis and it is given rise to because of the spirochetal bacterium, also referred to as Treponema pallidum, which propagates via sexual contact.
 This is a very contagious illness.
 Then again, there are a lot of instances when they are passed down from a mother to her infant.
 This disease propagates in the damp or consistently moist lining of the mouth or genitalia.

 Syphilis goes through three stages, where the first one is the emergence of a chancre, which can infect other people if the person comes in contact with that certain part.
 To illustrate, if the ulcer is present in the mouth, kissing might cause the transmission of the bacteria in the other man or woman; the next is referred to as secondary syphilis and impacts on other organs of the body system as well.
-The symptom that is typically observed in this stage of infection is skin rash breakouts.
-Extra signals comprise of sore throat, fever, hair loss, and headaches; last of all, the latent stage, where the ulcers grow to be non-contagious and may cause growth and progression of large nodules, cardiac difficulties, vision loss, fatigue, and deafness.
+The symptom that is typically observed at this stage of infection is skin rash breakouts.
+Extra signals comprise of a sore throat, fever, hair loss, and headaches; last of all, the latent stage, where the ulcers grow to be non-contagious and may cause growth and progression of large nodules, cardiac difficulties, vision loss, fatigue, and deafness.

 See a medical professional once you suspect that you may have any of these STDs.
 Inability to get tested and receive treatment early on may put you at greater risk.